Professor Colin D Bingle

 Fax: +44 (0)114 271 1863

-Currently, I am a Professor of Respiratory Cell and Molecular Biology in the Department of Infection, Immunity and Cardiovascular Disease at the University of Sheffield.
-I have been at Sheffield since 1997 when I was appointed to a Lectureship to support the development of molecular and cell biology within the Unit following the appointment of Professor Moira Whyte.
+I am Professor of Respiratory Cell and Molecular Biology in the Department of Infection, Immunity and Cardiovascular Disease at the University of Sheffield.
+I have been at Sheffield since 1997 when I was appointed to a Lectureship to support the development of molecular and cell biology within the Department of Medicine and Pharmacology.

 My long-standing research interests have been focused on cellular differentiation and regulation of gene expression within the developing and adult pulmonary epithelium.
 This work involves the isolation of pulmonary epithelial cell specific genes as well as the transcription factors, which regulate their expression.
 Over the past few years my interests have expanded into the fields of the genetics of complex diseases, pulmonary immunology, innate immunity and host defence.
-Over my time in Sheffield I have also come to appreciate the importance of utilising clinical material as a scientific resource and I have established multiple collaborations to enable the collection and use of such samples for my work.
+During my time in Sheffield I have also come to appreciate the importance of utilising clinical material as a scientific resource and I have established multiple collaborations to undertake such work.

-My teaching interests lie in aspects of genetics and comparative genomics which I teach on the MSc in Molecular Medicine.
-I also teach on the Undergraduate Medical Course
+My teaching interests lie in aspects of genetics and comparative genomics, which I teach on the MSc in Molecular Medicine.
+I also teach on the Undergraduate Medical and Dental Courses.

-- I am a member of the Council of the European Respiratory Society.
+- I am a member of The Fellowship and Awards Committee of the European Respiratory Society.

-- I am Editor of Biochemical Society Transactions.
+- I am Editor-in-Chief of Biochemical Society Transactions.

 For key publications see below.
 For a full list of publications click here.